An Ore-type condition for hamiltonicity in tough graphs and the extremal examples: Preliminary results

 Let $G$ be a graph and $\lambda$ be a positive integer.
 Following~\cite{MR696293}, a cycle $C$ of $G$ is a \emph{$D_\lambda$-cycle} if every component of $G-V(C)$ has order less than $\lambda$.
 Clearly, a $D_1$-cycle is just a hamiltonian cycle.
 We denote by $c_\lambda(G)$ the number of components of $G$ with order at least $\lambda$, and write $c_1(G)$ just as $c(G)$.
 Two subgraphs $H_1$ and $H_2$ of $G$ are \emph{remote} if they are disjoint and there is no edge of $G$ joining a vertex of $H_1$ with a vertex of $H_2$.
 For a subgraph $H$ of $G$, let $d_G(H)=|N_G(H)|$ be the degree of $H$ in $G$.
 We denote by $\delta_\lambda(G)$ the minimum degree of a connected subgraph of order $\lambda$ in $G$.
 Again $\delta_1(G)$ is just $\delta(G)$.

 \begin{LEM}[\cite{p2p3}] Let $t>0$ and $G$ be a non-complete $n$-vertex $t$-tough graph.
 Then $|W|\le \frac{n}{t+1}$ for every independent set $W$ in $G$. \end{LEM}

+Denote by $\oC$ an orientation of $C$.
+We assume that the orientation is clockwise throughout the rest of this paper.
+For $x\in V(C)$, denote the immediate successor of $x$ on $\oC$ by $x^+$ and the immediate predecessor of $x$ on $\oC$ by $x^-$.
+We use $N^+_{C}(x)$ to denote the set of immediate predecessors for vertices from $N_C(x)$.
+For $u,v\in V(C)$, $u\oC v$ denotes the segment of $\oC$ starting at $u$, following $\oC$ in the orientation, and ending at $v$.
+Likewise, $u\iC v$ is the opposite segment of $\oC$ with endpoints as $u$ and $v$.
+Let $\dist_{\oC}(u,v)$ denote the length of the path $u\oC v$.
+For any vertex $u\in V(C)$ and any positive integer $k$, define

+to be the set of $k$ consecutive successors of $u$.
+Hereafter, all cycles under consideration are oriented, and we will not distinguish between the notation $C$ and $\oC$.

 The following lemma provides a way of extending a cycle $C$ provided that the vertices outside $C$ have many neighbors on $C$.
-The proof follows from Lemma~\ref{lem:idependentset-size} and is very similar to the proof of Lemma 10 in~\cite{p2p3}.
+The proof follows from Lemma~\ref{lem:idependentset-size} and is very similar to the proof of Lemma 10 in~\cite{p2p3}: if we assume instead that $C$ cannot be extended by including $x$, then $N^+_C(x)\cup \{x\}$ is an independent set in $G$.

 \begin{LEM} Let $t>0$ and $G$ be an $n$-vertex $t$-tough graph, and let $C$ be a non-hamiltonian cycle of $G$.
 If $x\in V(G)\setminus V(C)$ satisfies $\deg_G(x, C)>\frac{n}{t+1}-1$, then $G$ has a cycle $C'$ such that $V(C')=V(C)\cup \{x\}$. \end{LEM}